pilleatus/orientdb-tutorial-distributed-database/gitbook/customer_example.md

 By default OrientDB creates a default cluster per class.
 Therefor all instances will be stored in this cluster.
 When you start some distributed Servers and you don't change the settings, every server will store all clusters.

-For example when you register the class Client, the server will create a default cluster named "client" and this cluster will reduplicated on all running servers.
+For example when you register the class <tt>Client</tt>, the server will create a default cluster named `client.
+This cluster will reduplicated on all running servers.
 To change this behavior, we have to modify some settings in this tutorial.